707-Moira/aiqm2/README.md

 - `SR`: The sigmatropic rearrangement originating from the E-isomer of 1,3-pentadiene

 ## ambimodal
-This folder contains geometry optimization results for reactants, 2 products, and transition state at each level of theory for ambimodal reaction between tropone and dimethylfulvene studied in previous work. [_J.
+This folder contains geometry optimization results for reactants, 2 products, and transition states at each level of theory for ambimodal reaction between tropone and dimethylfulvene studied in previous work. [_J.
 Am.
 Chem.
 Soc._ **2017**, 139, 8251–8258]

 ## To be updated: